Bartlebys/Flexions/README.md

 # Flexions

+Flexions is a simple set of scripts (written in basic PHP) to perform code generation.
-Flexions is a simple, easy to use (but powerfull) code generator.
+Flexions intent to be an easy to use code generator.
 The simpliest way to understand how it works is to check our samples in the samples folder.

 ## Flexions life cycle